The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Japan Starts Here)

 Nestled in the heart of the Japanese Alps, Takayama is one of the best cities in Japan to visit.
-This city offers visitors a captivating glimpse into Japan's rural past.
-Often called "Little Kyoto," Takayama is renowned for its beautifully preserved old town, traditional crafts, and stunning natural surroundings.
+This city offers a captivating glimpse into Japan's rural past.
+Folks often call it "Little Kyoto," and you'll understand why when you see its wonderfully preserved old town, traditional crafts, and stunning mountain views.

-Spring and autumn are the best times to visit Takayama, as the town comes alive with its seasonal celebrations.
+Spring and autumn are the best times to visit Takayama, as the whole town comes alive with its famous seasonal festivals.
 The Sanno Spring Festival (April 14th-15th) and Hachiman Autumn Festival (October 9th-10th) are the highlights of this charming mountain town.

-During both festivals, locals parade elaborate wooden floats through the streets, both during the day and at night.
-Many floats are adorned with marionettes, which perform in the afternoon.
-In the evenings, the floats reappear, illuminated by glowing paper lanterns.
-Even if you miss the festival dates, you can admire the floats year-round at the Takayama Matsuri Yaitai Kaikan.
+During both festivals, local people parade stunning, elaborate wooden floats (yatai) through the streets during the day and again at night.
+Many floats carry intricate marionettes (karakuri ningyo) that perform clever shows in the afternoon.
+Then, in the evenings, the floats reappear, beautifully lit up with glowing paper lanterns.

 18. Matsumoto